Finite-Part Integration of the Hilbert Transform: Full Hilbert Transform

-The even orders $k$ vanish in the first summation of equation \eqref{splitthewhole7c}.
+The terms corresponding to even $k$ in the first sum vanish.
 Shifting $k\rightarrow 2k+1$ verifies the first summation in equation \eqref{splitthewhole6maintheoremgofxeven}.
 On the other hand, some terms in the second summation of \eqref{splitthewhole7c} vanish when $k+m$ is an even number.
 Hence, when $m$ is even, the non-vanishing terms appear if $k$ is odd, leading to

 and when $m$ is odd, the non-vanishing terms appear if $k$ is even such as

 In order to express equations \eqref{splitthewhole8a} and \eqref{splitthewhole8b} as a single equation, we use the floor function $\lfloor r \rfloor$ wherein we consider the largest integer that is less than $r$.
 Through floor function, we define $\lfloor m/2 \rfloor$ as